International Driving Licence * Driving Test * Written Test * Practical Test

 You are allowed to drive in New Zealand for up to 12 months using either an International Driving Permit or your current overseas driving licence.
 After that you will need to get a New Zealand driving licence.

 Drivers from Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Japan, Luxembourg, the Netherlands, Norway, Portugal, South Africa, Spain, Sweden, Switzerland, the United Kingdom or the United States of America do not have to sit any driving tests but must have a current overseas licence (or has expired within the last 12 months) and pass an eyesight test.
-The cost of an overseas licence conversion is $52.10.
+The cost in 2019 of an overseas licence conversion is $52.10.

 Drivers from other countries must pass an eyesight test and both a written and practical driving test before getting a NZ licence.
-The cost of obtaining a NZ licence is $157.70, including test fees.
+The cost in 2019 of obtaining a NZ licence is $157.70, including test fees.

 Driving – Key Points for Overseas Drivers and New Residents